HansikaGH/HansikaGH/README.md

 - 👋 Hi, I’m Hansika
 - 👀 I’m interested in Frontend Web-Dev
-- 🌱 I’m currently learning JavaScript and new technologies
+- 🌱 I’m currently exploring new technologies like ML, DL
 - 📫 Reach me at https://www.linkedin.com/in/hansika-shaw-7a4aa7296/
 - 😄 She/her
 - ⚡ MusicLover